-- In the NetBackup Administration window, expand NetBackup Management > Policies. - 2 Click New Policy. - 3 In the Add a New Policy dialog box, enter a unique name for the new policy. - 4 Click OK. - 5 In the Attributes tab of the Add New Policy dialog box, select Vault as the policy type. - On the Schedules tab, click New to create a new schedule.
+- In the NetBackup Administration Console, in the left pane, expand NetBackup Management > Policies. - 2 On the Actions menu, click New > Policy. - Type a unique name for the new policy in the Add a New Policy dialog box. - 4 On the Attributes tab, select Vault as the policy type. - 5 On the Schedules tab, click New to create a new schedule.